ritthai/skule-github-instructions/index.md

 In order to authenticate with the production server, you'll need to [email the sysadmin](mailto:sysadmin@skule.ca) or [message rafd](http://github.com/rafd) with your public key (the .pub file you created when setting up your github account).

-Once you have confirmation, add the production server repo by running the following: (remember the change ProjectName)
+Once you have confirmation, add the production server repo.

+First, use cd to change to the correct directory.

+    cd ProjectName

+Example:

+    cd SkuleTheme

+Then run the following: (remember to change ProjectName)

     git remote add web git@srv.skule.ca:ProjectName.git

 ### 4.c) Develop

 You should be doing all testing, etc. locally.
+Read step 5 for more details about developing locally.

 Frequently push to origin (GitHub) to keep others in the loop, to do so, just run:

     git push origin master